MicrosoftDocs/windows-powershell-docs/docset/mdop/mbam/test-mbamcmintegration.md

 PS C:\> Test-MbamCMIntegration
 ```

-This command tests the prerequisites for enabling the MBAM System Center Configuration Manager Integration on the local Configuration Manager server.
+This command tests the prerequisites for enabling the MBAM Microsoft Endpoint Configuration Manager Integration on the local Configuration Manager server.
 The MBAM reports are deployed on the default SQL Server Reporting Services instance, MSSQLSERVER.

 ### Example 2: Check prerequisites to enable integration with detailed output